-In this paper, I analyze two specific reforms, both of which were introduced as solutions to nagging problems.
-The first reform introduces a requirement for a preliminary hearing, at which the parties are to lay out their cases for one another and the judge.
-They are designed to provide a relatively neutral forum to sort out thorny evidentiary questions or to determine whether additional parties need to be brought into the case.
-Only when the judge is convinced that both sides are prepared will she move forward with a hearing on the merits.
-The second reform is aimed at enhancing efficiency.
+In this paper, I analyze one of these specific reforms, which was introduced as a solution to the nagging problem of enhancing efficiency.
 It authorizes an acceleration of the consideration of the simple debt cases, which had flooded the arbitrazh courts during the 1990s, at times making up as much as half of the docket.
 Rather than requiring a full-fledged hearing, the 2002 APK opens the door to allowing the judge to resolve such cases on the basis of pleadings and halves the time-frame for such cases from the standard two months to one month.
 At first glance, the statutory changes seem to be appropriate and thoughtful responses to very real dilemmas.
 But the law in action does not always play out as anticipated.
 Indeed, my field research during the summer of 2004 may lead some to conclude that the solutions are actually worse than the original problems.